taddeor/weatherFaire/README.md

 # weather case study
 this is an case study for Faire

-it's an Spring Boot application with version Spring-Boot-Version 2.4.1 and JDK 11
+it's an Spring Boot application with Spring-Boot-Version 2.4.1 and JDK 11

 Easy to use and build

+**Build and start on host**

+to root project launch start.sh on host machine `build and lounch java -jar finalname.jar `

-To build project and start in a Docker container
+**Build project and start in a Docker container**

 to root project launch build.sh `` build with maven and prepare image for docker container``